-MZ, ØJ, NL and KH conceptualized the study.
-The study was designed by MZ, ØJ, AA, HS, NL and KH. ØJ, 289 290 AA, MZ and BE led the data collection and all authors contributed to the data analysis and interpretation of 291 data.
-MZ prepared the first draft of the paper and all authors contributed to the revisions, discussion of results 292 and to the completion of the final manuscript.
-293 294 Declaration of interests 295 We declare no competing interests.
-296 297 Funding This study was funded by Bill and Melinda Gates Foundation (OPP1153139), NRC-GLOBVAC, University 298 299 of Bergen and University of Copenhagen.
-The contribution by HS was supported by the Centre for Intervention 300 Science in Maternal and Child Health (CISMAC; project number 223269), which is funded by the Research 301 Council of Norway through its Centres of Excellence scheme and the University of Bergen.
-302 303 Role of the funding source 304 The funders had no role in the design, data collection, data analysis, interpretation, or writing of the report.
-305 The corresponding author had full access to all the data in the study and had final responsibility for the decision 306 to submit for publication.
-307 308 Acknowledgements 309 We would like to thank all the families who participated in the study.
+We would like to thank all the families who participated in the study.
 We also thank the project staff for their hard work.
-310
+This study was funded by Bill and Melinda Gates Foundation (OPP1153139), NRC-GLOBVAC, University of Bergen and University of Copenhagen.
+The contribution by HS was supported by the Centre for Intervention Science in Maternal and Child Health (CIS-MAC; project number 223269), which is funded by the Research Council of Norway through its Centres of Excellence scheme and the University of Bergen.
+The funders had no role in the design, data collection, data analysis, interpretation, or writing of the report.
+The corresponding author had full access to all the data in the study and had final responsibility for the decision to submit for publication.